vese/Recaptcha.Verify.Net/README.md

 var checkResultSignUp = await _recaptchaService.VerifyAndCheckAsync(credentials.RecaptchaToken, "signup");
 ```
 ### Verifying reCAPTCHA response without checking action and score
-If checking of verification response needs to be completed separately then you can use VerifyAsync insted of VerifyAndCheckAsync.
+If checking of verification response needs to be completed separately then you can use VerifyAsync instead of VerifyAndCheckAsync.
 ```csharp
 var response = await _recaptchaService.VerifyAsync(credentials.RecaptchaToken);
 ```